 Santos a Velho is a nice and livable neighborhood of Lisbon, probably the best residential, not touristy, restaurant filled but close to the center hood of all the ones in this list: it’s part of Freguesia da Estrela (parish), and it’s surrounded by Mandragoa, Lapa and Janelas Verdes, that are part of the same Freguesia.
 Until a few years ago, Santos was an abandoned corner of town, but with the arrival of Merceria da Mila, everything started to shift.

-Right after the ’20 lockdown, Merceria da Mila and some of the many restaurants of the neighborhood decided to join forces and open Santos Collective, an esplanade hosted in front of Santos a Velho church, where customers could get food delivered from local business and buy drinks at the local trailer.
+Right after the ’20 lockdown, Merceria da Mila and some of the many restaurants of the neighborhood decided to join forces and open Santos Collective, an esplanade hosted in front of Santos a Velho church, where customers could get food delivered from local businesses and buy drinks at the local trailer.
 In Autumn, a weekly market was added on Saturdays, a moment where many local producers could sell their product while people were gathering safely: eventually, a big and amazing tent by Tarki Tents was set up to cover people from the rain during the winter.

 Santos Collective is probably the best place that helped locals in the hood socialize after the first lockdown: the tent has been dismantled during the latest lockdown, but the veggie and local producers market is still happening every Saturday.

-Parks and Playgrounds: Santos Garden, Jardim da Estrela (15 minutes walking uphill), MNAA garden, Tejo riverside and bike path
+Parks and Playgrounds: Santos Garden, Jardim da Estrela (15 minutes walking uphill), MNAA garden, Tejo riverside, and bike path

 Creches and Schools: The British School (10′ to 15′ walking), Colegio Santa Maria, O Nosso Jardim Infantil e Primaria, Public primary school Escola EB1 nº 72 Bartolomeu de Gusmão, Creche Centro de Bem Estar Infantil das Janelas Verdes, Creche Casa Pastorinhos de Fatima